Claudia Aldersley

 About me

 I am an experienced therapist and am BACP accredited.
-I have recently worked as a Clinical manager of a Mental Health Support Team within an NHS-partnered organisation whilst previously working as a Therapeutic Lead within a children’s IAPT service.
-I also work as a clinical supervisor and trainer, often with universities.
-I have more than 6 years worth of client experience.
-I specialise in working with children, young people and parents- perhaps school feels hard; sticking to rules is tricky; making friends is a struggle at school/Uni- all of these things can be explored in therapy.
+I have over 30 years experience of working with children, young adults and families as a teacher and within NHS mental health services as a therapist and Clinical Lead.
+I also work with a University as a tutor in Counselling & Psychotherapy as well as providing clinical supervision for students.
+I specialise in working with children, young adults and parents- perhaps school feels hard; sticking to rules is tricky; making friends is a struggle at school/Uni- all of these things can be explored in therapy.
 As a former teacher, I have a real understanding of how growing up can sometimes feel as if it needs to be navigated rather than enjoyed.
 I also work with parents, appreciating the struggles (and joys) of life with children.
 I have much experience in working with neuro-divergence (ASC, ADHD) both in adults and children.

 My role is to be alongside my clients as they explore thoughts and feelings which can be difficult, sad and sometimes overwhelming.
 Some clients use the sessions to off load, knowing that I offer acceptance and no judgement.
 Others prefer to learn techniques, such as ways to calm a racing brain or to distract from difficult thoughts.